 As we near the end of January and the new year is in full swing, we often think about what kitchen design trends will be for 2019.
 In 2018, we saw banquette-style seating and two-toned kitchen cabinetry move forward in the kitchen design trends, and minimalistic styles and rose gold appliances became huge.
 In 2019 it is more about adding pops of colour and the design aesthetics of the kitchen.

-Whether your planning on redeveloping your kitchen or want to get inspired for a simple refresh, below we have put together just a few of the design trends you will see in 2019.
+Whether you’re planning on redeveloping your kitchen or want to get inspired for a simple refresh, below we have put together just a few of the design trends you will see in 2019.

 As a trend going forward, open-shelving is replacing kitchen upper cabinets, and making a bold statement where you can showcase your favourite things.
 They are inspired by hotels and retail spaces and create a clutter-free worktop environment.